 As with most things, practice makes perfect, and as I wrote more blog articles I started to see based on performance and simply through experience, which headlines worked.
 Once I began writing an email newsletter as well, where the same conditions apply to the subject line of the email, my practice increased, writing both email subjects and blog headlines.

-To begin with I’ll list the most common formats we use for headlines here on Entrepreneurs-Journey and in other writing I do.
-I won’t go into too much detail as it should be pretty obvious what these are as you will have seen them over and over again.
-These can be used as templates, and I’ll link to some more specific template resources for headlines at the end of this article too.
+To begin I’ll list the most common formats I use in my writing.
+These can be used as templates that you can copy.
+I’ll link to more template resources for headlines at the end of this article too.

 The “How” Headline

 The “How” headline format is by far the most common headline we use on this blog.
-This includes the very common “How To Do Something” (don’t over use this) format to any headline that proposes to explain how something happens.
+This includes the very common “How To Do Something” format to any headline that proposes to explain how something happens.

 Here are some examples –